BananenKompott/LOL-DNA/README.md

 ## License

-This project is for educational / personal development use unless you define a license separately.
+This project is for educational / personal development purposes only.